Sonaiam/neuroscience-course/README.md

-# neuroscience-course

-This repository contains my solutions, notes, and code from the *Neuroscience of learning, memory and cognition* course.
+This repository contains my solutions, notes, and codes from different courses that I took in Neuroscience and related topics.
 ---
+#Neuroscience of learning, memory and cognition(master course)

-## Course Materials
+## *Neuroscience of learning, memory and cognition* Course Materials

 | Topic | HW | Code | Report |
 |------|------|------|----------|